Healthdirect Free Australian health advice you can count on.

 beginning of content

 Osteoarthritis is the most common form of arthritis.
 It happens when the cartilage between the joints wears down and becomes thin.
 Cartilage is the protective cushioning that stops the bones rubbing on each other.
-If the cartilage wears down enough, the bones rub on each other, worsening your pain and limiting movement.
+If the cartilage wears down enough, the bones rub on each other.
+This will worsen your pain and limit movement.
+It can also cause inflammation and deterioration of the joint as it tries to ‘fix’ itself.

-There are no medications that can cure osteoarthritis, although studies are underway to find an effective treatment.
-In the meantime, osteoarthritis medications focus on relieving pain and inflammation.
+There are no medicines that can cure osteoarthritis, although there are studies trying to find an effective treatment.
+In the meantime, osteoarthritis medicines focus on relieving pain and inflammation.

-Treatment usually depends on which joints are affected and the how bad the pain is.
-It can include diet, exercise, hot or cold packs, over-the-counter (OTC) and prescription medicines, physiotherapy, aids and devices, and surgery.
+Treatment usually depends on the joints affected and the how bad the pain is.

-Different types of medication can ease osteoarthritic pain.
-Some are tablets and capsules that you swallow.
-There are some you can rub on your skin.
-There are some that are injected into the joints.
+Different types of medicine can ease osteoarthritic pain.
+Some are tablets and capsules that you swallow, some you can rub on your skin and others are injected into the joints.

 The most common ones are:

 Some people also have injections of corticosteroid (a type of steroid) into their joints to reduce inflammation.
-These don’t last long-term and can damage the joint if you have them more than once every 4 months.
+These don’t last long-term and can damage the joint if you have them too often.

 Paracetamol may not work very well for osteoarthritis pain.
 It can also have harmful side effects if you take it long-term, especially if you are also taking an NSAID.